hbkworld/streaming-spec/streaming.md

 ### Signal Data

-The `Data` section contains signal data (measurement data acquired by the device) related to the respective `Signal_Number`.
+The `Data` section contains a binary data block with signal data (measurement data acquired by the device) related to the respective `Signal_Number`.
 [Meta Information](#meta-information) MAY be necessary to interpret Signal Data.

 ### Meta Information